distanceworkshops/online-dsm-2021/index.md

 Links in the "Part" column below will take you to the corresponding slides or practicals.
 These are HTML pages, but you might find it useful to "Print to PDF" for annotation (usually within the Print menu in your browser).
 Slides are numbered to help orientate yourselves.

-For the practicals you need [`spermwhale.RData`](data/spermwhale.RData), which contains all the R objects you will need (see below for R package requirements).
+For the practicals you need [`spermwhale.RData` which you can download by clicking here](data/spermwhale.RData), which contains all the R objects you will need (see below for R package requirements).

 Practicals are provided as RMarkdown and as HTML pages.
 If you aren't familiar with RMarkdown [here is a quick introduction from RStudio](https://rmarkdown.rstudio.com/lesson-1.html) (you only need to read the first 4 sections to know enough for this course).